Rathersilly/gauntlet_attempt/DEVLOG_slash_TODO.md

 collision needs to be cleaned up though - should only check the collision one way because theres a bug where one of the colliders gets punished but other doesnt

+##5/20/21
+-need to find out why some projectiles are disappearing - collision found immediately something with teams probs - actually its only the first of 3 projectiles that works -fixed that bug - was using the target ent intex as the projectiles index